wenhank216/DV_Project/README.md

 # DV_Project
 IS 590 project
  - This is a group project for IS 590 final project
- - Group Member: Alice Chen, Wenhan Kong, Edmond Lai, Tee-Yao Lee
+ - Group Member: Alice Chen, Wenhan Kong(wenhank2@illinois.edu), Edmond Lai, Tee-Yao Lee

 Component 1 and Component 2: